petersjt014/eka/README.md

 * showing the average quality of an episode
   * as a measure of a ratio of length vs size
   * as measured by bitrate (if sampling each individual episode is feasible)
+* storing gathered data offline (likely as sqlite or json)

 "maybe" features:

-* a graphical interface (possibly, depends on complexity)
 * abstracting it to general rss feeds

-More feature suggestions can be added as pull requests.
-General code PRs will be too, provided that they are well-documented (especially for features of the language I am still familiarizing myself with) and are reasonable inclusions overall.
+* a graphical interface (possibly, depends on complexity) as webui, or maybe Qt
+  * ability to be used as a library and as an interactive program ala [mpv](https://github.com/mpv-player/mpv)
+* ability to scrape feeds on an interval, either in their entirety or just specific fields (ideally without relying on cron or the like)

+Feature suggestions and general contributions in the form of PRs are welcome.

 ## Why Nim?